yakshitgupta310/EasyIntern/README.md

 # EasyIntern
-Python script to scrape internship opportunities from Internshala
+Python script to scrape internship opportunities from Internshala in form of csv file.

+##Technologies Used:
+- Python
+- BeutifulSoup
+- Csv Reader

+##CSV format:
+-Name
+-Company
+-Location
+-Start Date
+-Link to apply